BryanJacobs/FIDO2Applet/docs/fido_certification.md

 Only the attestation private key is shared between authenticators.
 All other ASPs are specific to an individual device.

+Note: Every value deleted on "applet deselect" is also deleted when power is removed from the authenticator, or when the applet is uninstalled, or when a CTAP reset operation is performed.

-NB: In every case where AES-256-CBC is used, an Initialization Vector (IV) is also used.
+Note: In every case where AES-256-CBC is used, an Initialization Vector (IV) is also used.
 Every IV is unique except for that used for wrapping non-discoverable Credential IDs, which is shared across credentials.

+Note: User-private data are stored encrypted inside the authenticator implementation, even though the authenticator software executes inside an AROE.
+These data are encrypted using unique IVs so as to prevent an inspection of the flash contents disclosing e.g. shared usernames or RP IDs between two different stored credentials.

 2.1.2
 -----